FrankMittelbach/fmitex-unicodefonttable/README.md

 -----

 This package produces font tables for unicode fonts as well as for 8bit fonts.
+The table layout can be adjusted in various ways including restricting the range of output to show only a portion of a specific font.

+To quickly produce a one-off table there is a stand-alone version `unicodefont.tex` that asks you a few questions and then generates the table --- somewhat similar to `nfssfont.tex` for 8-bit fonts.

 The official package source can be found at: